toddawhittaker/MimirTestCoverage/README.md

 That's it.
 The `MimirTestRunner.sh` will grab the test runner and required JUnit
-libraries from this repo.
+and JaCoCo libraries from this repo.
 It will compile all the Java files and run those that
-are test cases.
-The exit code from the runner will tell Mimir what percent of the
-test cases pass.

-If you want to provide debugging help to students, it's best to give them a message as
-the first parameter to all your calls to `assertXXXX`.
+are test cases to collect coverage data (right now it's lines + branches).
+It will output the percentage of coverage to form the grade.

 Happy unit testing!